 ITEM APPLICATION COMMENT Property Details: Lots 5758 and 5789 Hazzard Road, Green Valley in the City of Albany.
 Lot 5758 - 229.80 hectares (ha); Lot 5759 - 229.75ha.
 Total 459.55ha The subject land is owned/under contract by Benmore Grazing Trust.
 Land uses on the property currently include pasture and cropping.
 Piggery Type: Free range breeder piggery based on a rotational operation.
 Density of Pigs Model Code of Practice for the Welfare of Animals - Pigs - 20 - 25 dry sows/ha; RSPCA Approved Farming Scheme Standards for Pigs - 30 adult pigs/ha Benmore Grazing Trust proposed to have 24 boars and sows per hectare which is within the range recommended by the Model Code and RSPCA standards.
 Total number of pigs: Up to 600 sows and 35 boars and 400 piglets (at any one time).
 Output of approximately 10,800 weaners per year.
 Rotation This EMP identifies 4 areas which are suitable for ROPs based on environmental criteria.
+Areas have been calculated on 24 sows and boars per hectare.
+Each rotation unit is at least 26ha to accommodate up to 600 sows and 35 boars in each unit.
+Each rotation area will be used for two years and rested for at least two years.
 Transport of pigs and traffic Maiden pigs (gilts) are brought in from another piggery on a single day each month.
-Weaner piglets are transported one day a week, directly to an off-site grower facility where they are Gilts are transported in a semi trailer.
+Weaner piglets are transported one day a week, directly to an off- site grower facility where they are Gilts are transported in a semi trailer.
 Piglets (as weaners) are transported using a small rigid truck.